-Old Kashmir hands weigh in: Not enough to take security measures, rethink Kashmir policy
+Old Kashmir hands weigh in: Centre must rethink Kashmir policy, not enough to take security measures

 The recent killings also reflect how militancy has changed post August 2019.

 “The tactics have changed,” said Hooda.
-“If you recall, four five years back, when people would join militancy they would put out their photographs in an attempt to become sort of popular and glamorise it.
+“If you recall, four five years back, when people would join militancy, they would put out their photographs in an attempt to become sort of popular and glamorise it.
 Now obviously that strategy had its limits.
 Because then you were able to identify exactly who’s picked up the gun.”

 Hooda was referring to a brand of militancy made popular by Hizbul Mujahideen commander Burhan Wani, who was killed in 2016.
 Wani and a small band of militants had become household names in Kashmir as they advertised their presence on social media, circulated videos of militants training in forests but also playing cricket and having snowball fights.